The Piano Man

 I'm in a New York state of mind”

-30 years later, he is on his way to New York City to meet his oldest daughter at an Italian restaurant.
-She recently graduated and spent one of her first paychecks on Billy Joel tickets.
+Thirty years later, he rides the train to meet his daughter at an Italian restaurant in Manhattan.
+She spent one of her first paychecks on Billy Joel tickets.

-My dad and I make our way to Madison Square Garden for the 100th concert in The Entertainer’s residency.
-We sing along to “Only the Good Die Young” and “Uptown Girl," songs I learned from the passenger seat on the way to childhood soccer games and swim meets.
-My dad smiles at my side while Billy Joel sings a song about his own daughter.
+My dad and I share a bottle of red at a table near the street.
+I mop up the last of my pasta sauce with a piece of focaccia while he pays the bill.
+After dinner, we make our way to Madison Square Garden for the 100th concert in The Entertainer’s residency.
+We sing along to “Only the Good Die Young” and “Uptown Girl," songs I learned from the passenger seat of my dad's car.
+He smiles at my side while Billy Joel sings about his own daughter.